 - Go to the dentist once or twice every year for an exam and cleaning.
 Your dentist will evaluate if you have a need for more frequent visits.

-- You should receive 2 doses of varicella vaccine if you were born after 1980 and never had chickenpox or the varicella vaccine.
+- Varicella vaccine: receive two doses if you never had chickenpox or the varicella vaccine.